akka/akka/akka-docs/rst/scala/persistence.rst

 .. includecode:: code/docs/persistence/PersistenceDocSpec.scala#recover-on-start-custom

-Upper sequence number bounds can be used to recover a processor to past state instead of current state.
+Upper sequence number bounds can be used to recover a persistent actor to past state instead of current state.
 Automated recovery on restart can be disabled by overriding ``preRestart`` with an empty implementation.

 .. includecode:: code/docs/persistence/PersistenceDocSpec.scala#recover-on-restart-disabled